Biłgoraj pierogi

-Biłgoraj pieróg (Polish: Pieróg biłgorajski, piróg biłgorajski, krupniak) is a traditional Polish regional dish, originating from Biłgoraj Land, formerly prepared for important celebrations and holidays.
+Biłgoraj pieróg (Polish: pieróg biłgorajski, piróg biłgorajski, krupniak) is a traditional Polish regional dish, originating from Biłgoraj Land, formerly prepared for important celebrations and holidays.

-Pieróg biłgorajski is baked either without a crust - then it's called "bald" (pol. łysy) - or with a yeast dough crust.
-The filing is based on cooked potatoes, quark and cooked buckwheat groats (kasha).
-The other ingredients are: eggs, śmietana (sour cream), fatback or lard, mint (fresh or dried) and spices (salt, black pepper).
-The kneaded dough is formed into a rectangular or circular shape and baked in oven.
+Pieróg biłgorajski is baked either without a crust, in which case it is called "łysy" ("bald"), or with a yeast dough crust.
+The filling is based on cooked potatoes, quark and cooked buckwheat groats (kasha).
+The other ingredients are eggs, śmietana (sour cream), fatback or lard, mint (fresh or dried) and spices (salt, black pepper).
+The kneaded dough is formed into a rectangular or circular shape and baked in the oven.
 Optionally, pieróg biłgorajski can be folded in a thin layer of yeast-based dough.

-The texture of the pieróg (sing.) is solid, easy to break or crumble, with its appearance resembling that of freshly cooked pâté.
-May be served hot or cold, with śmietana (sour cream), milk or butter.
+The texture of the pieróg (singular) is solid, easy to break or crumble, with its appearance resembling that of freshly cooked pâté.
+It may be served hot or cold, with śmietana, milk or butter.

-A Polish dish with a similar taste is kaszak, which is de facto a bread roll infilled with Biłgoraj pierogi.
+A Polish dish with a similar taste is kaszak, which is de facto a bread roll filled with Biłgoraj pieróg.

-Since October 4, 2005 the Biłgoraj pierogi are found on the Polish Ministry of Agriculture and Rural Development's List of Traditional Products.
+Since October 4, 2005, Biłgoraj pierogi are found on the Polish Ministry of Agriculture and Rural Development's List of Traditional Products.